AlexanderEggers/hitogo/README.md

 }

 dependencies {
-  implementation 'org.hitogo:Hitogo:1.0.0-beta18.4'
+  implementation 'org.hitogo:hitogo-core:1.0.0-beta19.1'
-}
+  testImplementation 'org.hitogo:hitogo-testing:1.0.0-beta19.1' //mocks and testing tools }
 ```

 How do I use Hitogo?
-(Step-by-step introduction for 1.0.0-beta18.4)
+(Step-by-step introduction for 1.0.0-beta19.1)
 -------------------

 1. Extend the HitogoController